 EGF’s Podcast: None Of The Above

 As the United States confronts an ever-changing set of international challenges, our foreign policy leaders continue to offer the same old answers.
-But what are the alternatives?
+What are the alternatives?
 In None Of The Above, EGF senior fellow Mark Hannah asks leading global thinkers for new answers and new ideas to guide an America increasingly adrift in the world.

 EGF is creating opportunities for underserved, particularly youth, to have access to quality educational resources about the most pressing geopolitical issues.
 We produce multimedia content that is thoroughly researched and interesting to encourage learning.
 EGF is designing complete curricula, adapted for distance learning, for high-school students on timely but seldom covered topics of the day and provides materials free of charge to schools and teachers.